 Benefit emphasis (Amazon) | Stores with diverse products or multiple loyalty benefits | Customer segments based on behavior | Email segmentation by tier, points, and redemption |

 Where to start?
 If you're not sure, begin with reward choice.
 It's the simplest to set up, requires zero customer data, and shows results quickly.
-Songmont saw a 5x redemption increase just by letting customers pick their own reward.
+Songmont saw a 5x increase in redemptions just by letting customers pick their own rewards.

 Once you have three to six months of data, layer on behavioral triggers using Shopify Flow and your email tool.